kg86/satcomp/README.md

 - `status`: empty in case of success; otherwise it can be used for error messages
 - `algo`: the name of the used program like `slp-sat` for our solution computing the smallest SLP
 - `file_name`: the name of the input file (empty if `--str` is used)
-- `file_len`: the length of the input file (0 if `--str` is used)
+- `file_len`: the length of the input (given by either `--str` or `--file`)
 - `time_prep`: the time needed for defining all hard and soft clauses
 - `time_total`: the total running time
-- `sol_nvars`: number of defined Boolean variables for the solver
+- `sol_nvars`: the number of defined Boolean variables for the solver
-- `sol_nhard`: number of defined hard clauses
+- `sol_nhard`: the number of defined hard clauses
-- `sol_nsoft`: number of defined soft clauses
+- `sol_nsoft`: the number of defined soft clauses
-- `sol_navgclause`: average number of literals a clause contains
+- `sol_navgclause`: the average number of literals a clause contains
 - `sol_ntotalvars`: the size of the CNF, i.e., the sum of all literals in each hard clauses
 - `sol_nmaxclause`: the number of literals in the largest clause
-- `factor_size`: the size of the output (i.e., the minimal number of factors of a BMS, the minimal size of a string attractor, the mimimal size of a grammar)
+- `factor_size`: the size of the output (i.e., the smallest number of factors of a BMS, the smallest size of a string attractor, the smallest size of a grammar)
 - `factors`: an instance of a valid output attaining the size `factor_size`.
 This is
   * for string attractors a list of text positions
   * for BMS a list of pairs [pos, len] for the direction to copy from `T[pos]` a substring of length `len`.
 If `pos` is -1, then the factor is a ground phrase and it stores its character in `len`.
-  * for SLP a list of non-terminals specified in the form
+  * for SLP a pair (start symbol, production rules), where the production rules are stored in a list.

+	A non-terminal is given by the triplet (`from`, `to`, `char`) such that its expansion is the substring T[`from`..`to`-1].
+	Each production rule having the shape
       1) (`from`, `to`, `char`): [], or
       2) (`from`, `to`, None): [(`fromLeft`, `toLeft`, `charLeft`), (`fromRight`, `toRight`, `charRight`)]

-    In both cases, it defines a non-terminal whose expansion is the substring T[`from`..`to`-1].
     In the first case, we know that this non-terminal expands to a single character `char`.
     In the second case, the non-terminal has two non-terminals children, each defined again by this triplet of `from`, `to`, and `char` value.